 You are not merely surviving, you are killin’ it.

 Empaths are affected by other people’s energy.
 They feel what other people, animals, even the earth feels.
-You are unconsciously affected by other people’s moods, energy, the social climate and even physical ailments.
+They are unconsciously affected by other people’s moods, energy, the social climate, and even physical ailments.
 I call them my “spidey” senses.
-Think of it like a superpower, a gift, instead of something to dread or merely drudging through life in survival mode.
+I try to think of it like a superpower, a gift, instead of something to dread or merely drudging through life in survival mode.

 Feeling empathy is a bit different than sympathy.
 As an empath, we feel right alongside the person suffering as if the feeling is our own.
 This is what makes being an empath so hard.
 We literally feel people’s pain, but we get to feel their joy too.
 For example, I love being around grandmothers because I can literally feel their joy when in the presence of their grandchildren.
 It’s not a knowing, it’s actually experiencing that feeling of joy and it’s wonderful!